Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

 FX markup — where the real cost lives

-This is the biggest cost differential between the three.
-When you remit ₹10 lakh to your broker, the platform converts INR to USD at some rate.
+This is the biggest cost differential between the four.
+When you remit Rs 10 lakh to your broker, the platform converts INR to USD at some rate.
 The difference between the rate they give you and the live interbank rate is the FX markup, and it's where most of the platforms make their money.

 |---|---|